embrace-io/embrace-docs/content/ios/features/background-sessions.md

 {{< /tabs >}}

 To disable background session capture, either remove the `setBackgroundSessionMode` method call or use the `EMBBackgroundSessionDisabled` enum value.
-You can also disable the collection of background sessions on the settings page on the Embrace dashboard.
+You can also disable the collection of background sessions on the settings page of the Embrace dashboard.

 {{< hint warning >}}
 Enabling the collection of background session will increase the amount of sessions that are collected.